benjiec/tangle-coral/README.md

 # Needle

-Tools to search and curate protein sequences in a genome, brute force, starting with protein sequences and raw genomic DNA data.
-Designed to work with novel genomes with cryptic gene structures, unconventional intron models, etc. For example, for some coral and many symbiodinium species, training gene prediction models suffers from insufficient gold-set data, and conducting RNAseq experiments is diffuclt.
+Needle is a suite of tools to curate and compare sequences of proteins by pathway, for understudied organisms.
+Cryptic gene structures, unconventional splicing models, unfinished genomes, understudied proteomes, are some of the challenges that make applying traditional workflows (e.g. gene prediction and classification) difficult and/or unreliable.
+Needle focuses on working around these challenges to detect presence of proteins for key pathways, and curates information in a phylogentic aware manner to enable comparative analysis within and across species.

 ## Setup